A Changing Point of Sale Landscape

 What's so great about tablets?

-So what is the downside of using tablets?
+What is the downside of using tablets?

-Are tablets just a bunch of hype then?
+Are tablets just a bunch of hype?

 Not necessarily.
 Tablets definitely have their place, but we don't envision traditional terminals becoming obsolete any time soon.
 In addition to tablets themselves, there's also an entire sub-industry of tablet-based software platforms — but that's an entirely different Q&A session.